Leon E. Dessez: Early life

-Dessez was born in Washington, D.C. on April 12, 1858.
+Dessez was born in Washington, D.C., on April 12, 1858.
 Bessie Semmes Dessez, mother of Captain J.H.S.
 Dessez and Elizabeth S. Dessez.

 Career

 Dessez began his career employed under Colonel Thomas Lincoln Casey on plans for the Washington Monument and spent three years as an architectural and engineering draftsman in the Navy Yard at Washington.
-He and Lindley Johnson of Philadelphia designed the first four houses in Chevy Chase, Maryland and Dessez became its first resident.
+He and Lindley Johnson of Philadelphia designed the first four houses in Chevy Chase, Maryland, and Dessez became its first resident.

-Dessez was elected to the American Institute of Architects as fellow 1896.
-He was one of the Washington D.C.
-AIA chapter's charter members in 1887 and he served on a committee for the restoration of the Octagon House, now the AIA headquarters.
-He also worked pro bono to develop Washington D.C.'s building codes and investigated school building construction and design.
-He died in Washington D.C.
-December 25, 1918.
+Dessez was elected to the American Institute of Architects as a fellow in 1896.
+The following year, he helped charter AIA's Washington, D.C., chapter.
+He served on a committee for the restoration of the Octagon House, now the AIA headquarters.
+He also worked pro bono to develop Washington's building codes and investigated school building construction and design.

+He died in Washington on December 25, 1918.

-Properties he is credited with designing listed on the National Register of Historic Places include Lucinda Cady House, 7064 Eastern Ave., NW.
-Washington, DC; Engine House No. 10, 1341 Maryland Ave., NE.
-Washington, DC; Miner Normal School, 2565 Georgia Ave., NW.
-Washington, DC; and Truck Company F, 1336-1338 Park Rd.
-NW Washington, DC.
+The National Register of Historic Places includes several buildings he designed, including: Lucinda Cady House, 7064 Eastern Ave., NW.
+Washington, D.C.; Engine House No. 10, 1341 Maryland Ave., NE.
+Washington, D.C.; Miner Normal School, 2565 Georgia Ave., NW.
+Washington, D.C.; and Truck Company F, 1336-1338 Park Rd.
+NW Washington, D.C.